Geraldine Brooks (actress): 1950s, 1960s, and 1970s television

 In 1952, she co-starred in the film noir The Green Glove with Glenn Ford.
 Brooks and Ford had a torrid affair during the production of the film on location in Paris.

-She was again on Broadway in The Time of the Cuckoo in 1952, and in 1970 she was nominated for the Tony Award for Best Performance by a Leading actor in a Play for Brightower, which closed after its opening night performance.
+She was again on Broadway in The Time of the Cuckoo in 1952, and in 1970 she was nominated for the Tony Award for Best Performance by a Leading actress in a Play for Brightower, which closed after its opening night performance.
 Brooks appeared mostly on television after 1950.

 She appeared in many of the anthology series popular early in the decade, such as Orient Express, Armstrong Circle Theatre, Appointment with Adventure (two episodes), Lux Video Theatre, and Studio One.

 Brooks guest starred on Richard Diamond, Private Detective, and The Fugitive, both starring David Janssen.
-Her other credits included Johnny Staccato, Have Gun - Will Travel, Adventures in Paradise, Perry Mason, Ironside, The Defenders, Dr. Kildare, Stoney Burke, Mr. Novak, Ben Casey, Get Smart, Gunsmoke (in the 1966 episode "Killer at Large"), The Outer Limits, Combat! (in the episode "The Walking Wounded"), Bonanza, It Takes A Thief, Daniel Boone and Kung Fu (in the episode "Nine Lives").
+Her other credits included Johnny Staccato, Have Gun - Will Travel, Adventures in Paradise, Perry Mason, Ironside, The Defenders, Dr. Kildare, Stoney Burke, Mr. Novak, Ben Casey, Get Smart, Gunsmoke (in the 1966 episode "Killer at Large"), The Outer Limits, Combat! (in the episode "The Walking Wounded").

+She played Carol Attley, a potential love interest for Hoss in "To Bloom for Thee" S8 E6 of Bonanza which aired 10/15/1966, as well as appearing in It Takes A Thief, Daniel Boone and Kung Fu (in the episode "Nine Lives").
 She played the role of Arden Dellacorte in 1971 on the CBS daytime soap opera Love of Life and starred as the overweight owner of a delicatessen opposite James Coco in the short-lived 1976 situation comedy The Dumplings, her final role.
 Geraldine Brooks also appeared in Barnaby Jones, playing a character named Janet Enright in the 1973 episode "The Murdering Class".

-She was nominated for the 1962 Emmy Award for Outstanding Single Performance by an actor in a Leading Role for her appearance in the episode, "Call Back Yesterday", with fellow guest costar David Hedison in the drama series Bus Stop.
+She was nominated for the 1962 Emmy Award for Outstanding Single Performance by an actress in a Leading Role for her appearance in the episode, "Call Back Yesterday", with fellow guest costar David Hedison in the drama series Bus Stop.

 Personal life

 Brooks married screenwriter and producer Herb Sargent in 1958; the couple was divorced in 1961.
 She married screenwriter, producer, and writer Budd Schulberg in 1964.

 She died of a heart attack in 1977 while undergoing treatment for cancer at Central Suffolk Hospital in Riverhead, New York.
-She was 51 years old but her New York Times obituary listed her age as 52.
+She was aged 51 but the obituary in The New York Times listed her age as 52.
 Her interment was in Mount Sinai, New York's cemetery, Washington Memorial Park.